-Tuition and fee information can be found in "Tuition and Fees" section of the catalog.
-Modular programs are offered throughout the year.
+Tuition and fee information can be found in the "Tuition and Fees" section of the catalog.
+Modular programs are offered throughout the year on a schedule independent of the standard quarter calendar.
 When a student begins enrollment in a modular program, tuition will be charged in the full tuition amount, or in increments based on state policy, for each academic year.

 Quarter-based programs will be charged for the student's first quarter (or mini-term quarter start) in attendance.
 Tuition and fees for subsequent quarters will be charged at the published rate in effect at the beginning of that quarter.
-The minimum full-time course load is 12 credits per quarter.
-Non-credit-bearing coursework will be charged at the same rate as credit-bearing coursework.
+The minimum full-time course load is 12 credits per quarter for undergraduate programs.
 Textbook costs per quarter are dependent upon the classes for which the student is registered.
 All credits for which a student is registered are charged at the current rate, including any courses being repeated.
 The student's total tuition for a given quarter is determined by multiplying the number of credit hours for which the student is registered at the end of the Add/Drop period by the then current tuition rate for that number of credit hours.